Azure/AKS-DevSecOps-Workshop/docs/modules/Module4/mod4-lab.md

 By following the AKS DevSecOps Deployment process, organizations can ensure that their containerized applications are secure and reliable, and that the development, security, and operations teams are working together effectively to deliver high-quality software.

 In this module you will learn a set of foundational methods to secure your app and/or solution to AKS.
-We invite you to run 2 or all of the labs in the sections below to get familiar with the tools and concepts involved in this process.
+We invite you to run labs in the sections below to get familiar with the tools and concepts involved in this process.

 ## Environments
 Environments are used to describe a general deployment target like production, staging, or development.
 When a GitHub Actions workflow deploys to an environment, the environment is displayed on the main page of the repository.